Is Constitution Day Unconstitutional?

 Princeton University Constitution Day Lecture

-George F. Will *68, Columnist, Washington Post, Author, and Princeton University Trustee
+George F. Will *68, Syndicated Columnist, The Washington Post

 George F. Will’s newspaper column has been syndicated by The Washington Post since 1974.
 Today it appears twice weekly in more than 440 newspapers.
 In 1976 he became a regular contributing editor of Newsweek magazine, for which he provided a bimonthly essay until 2011.
 In 1977 he won a Pulitzer Prize for commentary in his newspaper columns.